nickhaynes/GwG-Udacity-FEWD-Nanodegree/Project-Memory Game/README.md

 ### Game Functionality

-The real-life game, players flip over cards to locate the pairs that match The goal is to recreate this effect in your project.
-There are a couple of interactions that you'll need to handle:
+The real-life game, players flip over cards to locate the pairs that match.
+The goal is to recreate this effect in my project.
+There are a couple of interactions that I'll need to handle:

 * Flipping cards
 * What happens when cards match